Daytime Medical Answering Service Lowers Costs

-From an executive standoint, we like to keep our physicians constantly busy and ensure that the patient flow is consistent.
-Physicians don't want the nursing staff to leave until every voice mail is answered and every patient, pharmacy, home health, hospice call is returned.
+From an executive standpoint, we like to keep our physicians constantly busy and ensure that the patient flow is consistent.
+Physicians don't want the nursing staff to leave until every voicemail is answered and every patient, pharmacy, home health, hospice call is returned.
 We know that this becomes an issue of money.
 At monthly board meetings physicians continually ask their administrators, "Why are we paying out so much in payroll, with majority of it being in overtime?"

 These are just a few of the examples in my health care tenure where I have searched for answers, and I have found them in the daytime answering service.
 This has helped me with staff productivity, patient staff and physician relationships, cost savings of not having to hire additional staff members, and more money to budget for other things needed in the practice.

 - Calls answered quickly, with the option to message any staff member - including nursing, appointment scheduling, surgery scheduling, pre-certification, and laboratory in real time

 - Can be customized to interface with any EMR and PM system

 - No added costs for additional hardware or IT support

 - Increased patient satisfaction: No more busy signals, hold times, or dropped calls

 Brian Woods is an ACMPE Physician Advocate.
 Courtesy of Medical Call Center News.

 If you found this helpful, you may also enjoy reading:

 - Ditch the Pager with Secure Text Messaging